 In 1997, after a decade of this system, the benefits were apparent.
 It was recognised however that there was a duplication of resources and accordingly a Joint Service was created encompassing Archaeology, Archives and Trading Standards.
 The Joint Services have combined administrative, personnel and information technology sections and so is able to provide more resources to delivering a service for the benefit of all West Yorkshire citizens.

 Under the Joint Committee system, each district council is represented by its Leader and three other Members, plus nominated substitute members when required to ensure quorate at meetings.
-In addition to the Joint Committee, there are three sub-committees and the senior leadership team of West Yorkshire Joint Services itself.
+In addition to the Joint Committee, there are three sub-committees and the Management Team of West Yorkshire Joint Services itself.